-During your visit you can browse the many quaint shops in the Historic District or just take a “southern-style stroll” down brick streets rich in architecture.
-You may even find yourself in the middle of a commercial or scene from a TV show… Revolution filmed its first season in Wilmington.
-Other shows filmed in Wilmington include Sleepy Hollow, Dawson’s Creek, and One Tree Hill.
-Some blockbuster movies filmed in and around Wilmington are Iron Man 3, Sleeping With the Enemy and Safe Haven.
+You may want to just take a “southern-style stroll” down brick streets rich in architecture.
+You may even find yourself in the middle of a commercial or scene from a TV series… Six and Good Behavior are in their second season, Secrets and Lies, and Revolution filmed its first season in Wilmington.
+Other shows filmed in Wilmington include Sleepy Hollow, Under the Dome, Dawson’s Creek, and One Tree Hill.
+Some blockbuster movies filmed in and around Wilmington are Iron Man 3, Sleeping With the Enemy, Safe Haven, and The Longest Ride.
 The Wilmington area has been an active production hub since the early 1980’s.

 The picturesque campus of UNCW, the University of North Carolina at Wilmington is located 5 miles from the inn and midway to Wrightsville Beach.
 We gladly offer visitors to the campus a special discount.